Lock128/letsspeakgerman/infrastructure_crossplane/README.md

 # Crossplane V2 Infrastructure for User-Admin Messaging

-This directory contains the Crossplane V2 infrastructure definitions converted from the original AWS CDK stack.
+This directory contains the Crossplane V2 infrastructure definitions (scope: Cluster) converted from the original AWS CDK stack.

 ## Architecture